Naidu-2002/Disease-Prediction/README.md

    python main.py

 4. **View Results**:
-   Output images and prediction results will be stored in the output directory.
+   Output images with prediction results will be diaplayed.

 ## Results
 The model successfully predicted the following diseases based on facial features: